zluo16/node-mocha-immersive-alum/README.md

 $ node_modules/mocha/bin/mocha test.js
 ```

-You should see this output which mean that test was run succesfully:
+You should see this output which mean that test was run successfully:

 ```
   name and url